Dick Cheney: Views on President Trump

-In our nation's 248-year history, there has never been an individual who is a greater threat to our republic than Donald Trump.
+"In our nation's 248-year history, there has never been an individual who is a greater threat to our republic than Donald Trump.
 He tried to steal the last election using lies and violence to keep himself in power after the voters had rejected him.
 He can never be trusted with power again.
 As citizens, we each have a duty to put country above partisanship to defend our Constitution.
-That is why I will be casting my vote for Vice President Kamala Harris.
+That is why I will be casting my vote for Vice President Kamala Harris."

 Political positions

 Cheney was a proponent of the unitary executive theory.
+He was a supporter of same-sex marriage.
+Unlike George W. Bush, he did not advocate compassionate conservatism.